Reading aloud has always been a huge family value in our home.

 Practicing reading for fun at home not only prepares children for school but also creates strong bonds with parents.

 Even though your children could be old enough to read by themselves, having that time together where you read aloud to your child is still important.

 Benefits of Reading Aloud For Kids

 There are so many benefits for children when parents spend the time to read aloud to them.
 Reading skills are very important to master the school years but it goes beyond school and deep into life as well.
 Reading is a life skill that is required these days.
 Starting to read at an early age (it is NEVER too early) is very beneficial as it gets children used to the idea of books being fun.

-While there are many benefits to reading aloud, my favourite one would be the relationship building that happens during these precious moments.
+While there are many benefits to reading aloud, my favorite one would be the relationship building that happens during these precious moments.
 You can read to teenagers too, not just babies and toddlers.
 It may seem like a strange concept, but it’s kind of nice getting read to, even if you know how to read.

 Reading Aloud Helps Expands Vocabulary

 When you read different styles of literature to your children, they learn new words, phrases, and even ways of speaking.
 It’s kind of like bringing new culture into their life without actually traveling.

 Learning new words and expanding vocabulary doesn’t just help with creating brilliant language arts articles for school.
 It helps with landing job interviews in the future and even creates new relationships by impressing strangers at dinner parties.
 You literally never know when that cool world you learned when you were 13 will help you out in life.

 Helps Learn Moral Lessons